attila-erdos/elephant.io/README.md

 Installation
 ============
-We are suggesting you to use composer, with the following : `php composer.phar require wisembly/elephant.io`.
+We are suggesting you to use composer, with the following : `composer require attila-erdos/elephant.io`.
 For other ways, you can check the release page, or the git clone urls.

 Documentation
 =============